microchip-pic-avr-examples/pic16f18446-sensor-board-proximity-measurement/README.md

 <br>CWG is used to output the signal from CCP1 in antiphase on 2 pins, so that the buzzer sounds louder.
   - Enable CWG: Yes
   - Input Source: CCP1_OUT
-  - Output Mode: Half bridge mode
+  - Output Mode: Half Bridge mode
   - Clock Source: F<sub>OSC</sub>

   <br><img src="images/CWG1.png" width="600">